pulseenergy/chef-style-guide/README.md

     > "Normal and override attributes are cleared at the start of the chef-client run, and are then rebuilt as part of the run based on the code in the cookbooks and recipes at that time." - [Patterns To Follow](https://docs.chef.io/ruby.html#patterns-to-follow)

+- Start with a minimal set of attributes for your cookbook.
+You can easily add new attributes later, but removing attributes always means breaking compatibility, and that means you have to increment the major version.

 - All attributes defined by your cookbook should exist within your cookbook's namespace.

     ```ruby